-Members of the Regulatory Law team represent regulators, companies and individuals in all manner of proceedings concerning Regulatory Law issues.
+Members of the Professional Discipline & Regulatory Law team represent regulators, companies and individuals in all manner of proceedings concerning Regulatory Law issues.
 These include professional discipline, civil claims, public inquiries and inquests

-The Regulatory Law team recognises the importance of carefully judged advocacy in the regulatory context, particularly when the hard won reputation of an individual or company is at stake.
-Our in depth understanding of the core issues in Regulatory Law enables us to quickly assimilate specific regulatory provisions and consider their application in different contexts.
+The Professional Discipline & Regulatory Law team recognises the importance of carefully judged advocacy in the regulatory context, particularly when the hard won reputation of an individual or company is at stake.
+Our in depth understanding of the core issues in both Professional Discipline and Regulatory Law enables us to quickly assimilate specific regulatory provisions and consider their application in different contexts.

-Members of the Regulatory team are instructed in Regulatory Law issues on behalf of a diverse range of clients including: Healthcare, the Ministry of Communities, the Highways Agency, the Competition and Markets Authority, the Bar Standards Board, the Church of England, Ofgem and the Financial Reporting Council.
+Members of the team are instructed in Regulatory and Professional Misconduct/Disciplinary issues on behalf of a diverse range of clients including:

 We recently assisted in conducting interviews for panel members to sit in regulatory hearings for CIMA (Chartered Institute of Management Accountants).
 A number of our team are accredited and regularly act as legal assessors in the Nursing and Midwifery Council and General Dental Council.

-Recent examples of the work of the Regulatory Law team include:
+Recent examples of the work of the Professional Discipline & Regulatory Law team include: